stfbk/mig-t/README.md

 3. Start Burp and go in the *Exstensions* tab
 4. Press *Add* button
 5. In the *Extension file (.jar)* select the tool jar you downloaded before
-6. Now the plugin should be loaded, go to the "Plugin Draft" tab
+6. Now the plugin should be loaded, go to the "MIG-T" tab

 ## Download and add browser driver
 Depending on the browser you want to use (firefox or chrome), you will need to specify the corresponding driver.
 Note that you have to download the driver for the corresponding browser version